cloudflare/cloudflare-docs/content/r2/data-access/public-buckets.md

 ## Custom domains

-Domain access through a custom domain allows you to use features such as access management, Cache and bot management.
+Domain access through a custom domain allows you to use features such as Access Management, WAF, Cache and Bot Management to accelerate and protect access to your R2 bucket.

+{{<Aside type="note" header="Enabling cache for all file types">}}

+By default, only certain file types are cached.
+To cache all files in your bucket, you must set a Cache Everything page rule.
+For more information on default Cache behavior and how to customize it, see [Default Cache Behavior](/cache/about/default-cache-behavior/#default-cached-file-extensions)

+{{</Aside>}}

 ### Connect your bucket to a custom domain